Reasons to Support Joppa Flats

 - Our college-level ornithology course, the Birder's Certificate Program, sells out every year.

-- Families flock to our Free-for-All open houses, parent-and-child walkabouts, cruises on the Merrimack River, afterschool and homeschool programs, and our summer day camp.
-See all upcoming programs.
+- Families flock to our parent-and-child pre-school programs, cruises on the Merrimack River, afterschool and homeschool programs, free open houses like Meet Beach Creatures from our marine touch tank, and our summer day camp.

 - And, of course, there’s the free Merrimack River Eagle Festival!